 These epidemics represent major international public health challenges, as they have significant burden on lives, communities and health systems.
 Moreover, these conditions are simultaneously promoters and consequences of inequalities, discrimination and social injustices.
 We finally have the scientific evidence and technological means to end HIV/AIDS, Viral Hepatitis and TB as public health threats.
 However, the political engagement and leadership is still lacking.
 As elected representatives of Citizens, we Parliamentarians must do more for the societies we live in.

-Therefore, it is our mission to UNITE political representatives from around the world to give a coordinated, effective, and strong response towards eliminating these global threats.
+It is our mission to UNITE political representatives from around the world to give a coordinated, effective, and strong impulse towards eliminating these global threats.
 This is our goal.
-To contribute towards unified global response against HIV/AIDS, Viral Hepatitis and TB as a priority that can no longer be delayed.
+To promote a unified global response against HIV/AIDS, Viral Hepatitis and Tuberculosis as a priority that can no longer be delayed.

 The ‘UNITE Policy Summit’ is our annual flagship event where our members meet and establish our yearly priorities.
 See below for a list of specific events and initiatives detailing the Network’s participation.